 In the ideal case, each tester can create new test cases graphically via a web page based on the application.
 Directly stored in the repository are the test cases.
 And executed the next time the developer checks in.
 Every time.

-Modern testing without damaging your budget
+5 Steps to reach modern testing without damaging your budget.

 In relation to test automation, it’s important to understand that we don’t automate for the sake of automating, we automate to increase quality.
 However, if no one is running the automation or paying attention to the results.
 Moreover, we have not done our job and quality levels will not be increased by our efforts.